Rotary friction welding: Connections geometry

-Rotary Friction Welding can join a wide range of part geometries Typically:

-Tube to Tube, Tube to Plate, Tube to Bar, Tube to Disk, Bar to Bar, Bar to Plate and in addition, to this a rotating ring is used to connect long components.Geometry of the component surface not is not always flat for example it can be conical surface and not only.
+Rotary Friction Welding can join a wide range of part geometries such as tube to tube, tube to disk, bar to plate.
+In addition, a rotating ring is used to connect long components.
+The geometry of the component surface does not have to be flat but can also be conical.

 Types of materials to be welded

-In rotary friction welding enables to weld various materials.
-Metallic materials of the same name or dissimilar either composite, superalloys and non-metallic e.g. thermoplastic polymers can be welded and even welding of wood is investigated, however welding a wood is not a good idea.
+Rotary friction welding enables to weld various materials.

+Metallic materials of the same name or dissimilar either composite,superalloys and non-metallic e.g. thermoplastic polymers can be welded and even the welding of wood has been investigated.
 Weldability tables of metallic alloy can be found on the Internet and in books.

 Sometimes an interlayer is used to connect non-compatible materials.

-Rotary friction welding for plastics

-Friction welding is also used to join thermoplastic components.

 Division due to drive motor

 In direct-drive friction welding (also called continuous drive friction welding) the drive motor and chuck are connected.
 The drive motor is continually driving the chuck during the heating stages.
 Usually, a clutch is used to disconnect the drive motor from the chuck, and a brake is then used to stop the chuck.

 In inertia friction welding the drive motor is disengaged, and the workpieces are forced together by a friction welding force.
 The kinetic energy stored in the rotating flywheel is dissipated as heat at the weld interface as the flywheel speed decreases.
 Before welding, one of the workpieces is attached to the rotary chuck along with a flywheel of a given weight.
 The piece is then spun up to a high rate of rotation to store the required energy in the flywheel.
 Once spinning at the proper speed, the motor is removed and the pieces forced together under pressure.
 The force is kept on the pieces after the spinning stops to allow the weld to "set".